Appleabc123/GCSENet/code/4.Test/README.md

 ## Input
 The input files conclude:

-	test.txt
+	disease-miRNA test representations(.csv file)
+	label for test samples(.csv file)

 ## Output

-The output are the probability score
+The outputs are the ROC and accuracy of the test data based on GCSENet